 Forgiving those especially difficult or harmful people certainly does seem like a lot to ask of us.
 In fact, it’s even ridiculously UNFAIR considering what we’ve been through.
 Yet, forgiveness ends up being our own powerful, liberating grace.
 Do we really have to understand exactly why God requires it of us – as much as we need to know how much we benefit?

 Forgiving others strengthens hearts, dispels gloom, rejuvenates our well-being, releases pain and anguish…the list goes on.

 While authentic forgiving takes some intentional effort, reaching for that summit is worth the trouble.
-In fact, forgiveness is one of the most buoyant experiences we can pass through – both to forgive and to be forgiven.
+In fact, forgiveness is one of the most buoyant experiences we can pass through – both forgive and to be forgiven.
 Sometimes the sensation resembles extreme lightness and soaring on wings.